gephi/gephi-lite/README.md

 First make sure to install browsers : `npx playwright install`

-Then start teh e2e tests : `npm run test:e2e`
+Then start the e2e tests : `npm run test:e2e`

-If you have updated the project style/layout, you will have to delete the saved screenshot in /e2e/_.spec.ts-snapthots/_, and then run the e2e test to regenerate them.
+If you have updated the project style/layout, you will have to delete the saved screenshot in /e2e/_.spec.ts-snapshots/_, and then run the e2e test to regenerate them.

 ### `npm run build`